secretflow/secretflow/docs/getting_started/installation.md

 if you want to use GPU acceleration in SecretFlow, you can follow these steps:

-1. Make sure your NVIDIA driver is available and meet the version requirements as [JAX recommend]([google/jax: Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more (github.com)](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier)).
+1. Make sure your NVIDIA driver is available and meet the version requirements as [JAX recommend](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier).

 - The version requirements: